toverainc/willow-autocorrect/README.md

 Resource utilization is very minimal.
 It's a complete non-issue unless you have tons of commands and even then probably not a big deal.

 In my testing the entire docker container uses ~60mb of RAM and a few percent CPU (will vary on system, but fine even for Raspberry Pi).

+Semantic search uses more memory with the Auto Correct container using ~300mb of RAM.
+This is due to the language model used by semantic search.

 Latency of typesense itself is typically in single digit milliseconds.
 It's all of the other stuff (WAC logic, HA, etc) can result in ~200ms latency.
 See Performance below.